naninovel/docs/docs/api/index.md

 params | List&lt;Decimal&gt; | Parameters of the transition effect.
 dissolve | String | Path to the [custom dissolve](/guide/transition-effects.md#custom-transition-effects) texture (path should be relative to a `Resources` folder).
-Has effect only when the transition is set to `Custom` mode. easing | String | Name of the easing function to use for the modification.  <br /><br />  Available options: Linear, SmoothStep, Spring, EaseInQuad, EaseOutQuad, EaseInOutQuad, EaseInCubic, EaseOutCubic, EaseInOutCubic, EaseInQuart, EaseOutQuart, EaseInOutQuart, EaseInQuint, EaseOutQuint, EaseInOutQuint, EaseInSine, EaseOutSine, EaseInOutSine, EaseInExpo, EaseOutExpo, EaseInOutExpo, EaseInCirc, EaseOutCirc, EaseInOutCirc, EaseInBounce, EaseOutBounce, EaseInOutBounce, EaseInBack, EaseOutBack, EaseInOutBack, EaseInElastic, EaseOutElastic, EaseInOutElastic.  <br /><br />  When not specified, will use a default easing function set in the actor's manager configuration settings.
+Has effect only when the transition is set to `Custom` mode. easing | String | Name of the easing function to use for the modification.  <br /><br />  Available options: Linear, SmoothStep, Spring, EaseInQuad, EaseOutQuad, EaseInOutQuad, EaseInCubic, EaseOutCubic, EaseInOutCubic, EaseInQuart, EaseOutQuart, EaseInOutQuart, EaseInQuint, EaseOutQuint, EaseInOutQuint, EaseInSine, EaseOutSine, EaseInOutSine, EaseInExpo, EaseOutExpo, EaseInOutExpo, EaseInCirc, EaseOutCirc, EaseInOutCirc, EaseInBounce, EaseOutBounce, EaseInOutBounce, EaseInBack, EaseOutBack, EaseInOutBack, EaseInElastic, EaseOutElastic, EaseInOutElastic.  <br /><br />  When not specified, will use a default easing function set in the actor's manager configuration settings. time | Decimal | Duration (in seconds) of the transition.
+Default value: 0.35 seconds.

 </div>